Sairyss/domain-driven-hexagon/README.md

 Ports (for Driven Adapters) are interfaces that define contracts which must be implemented by infrastructure adapters in order to execute some action more related to technology details rather than business logic.
 Ports act like abstractions for technology details that business logic does not care about.

 - Ports are basically just interfaces that define what has to be done and don't care about how it is done.
+- Ports can be created to abstract I/O operations, technology details, invasive libraries, legacy code etc. from the Domain.
 - Ports should be created to fit the Domain needs, not simply mimic the tools APIs.
 - Mock implementations can be passed to ports while testing.
 Mocking makes your tests faster and independent from the environment.
+- When designing ports, remember about [Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle).
+Split large interfaces into a smaller ones when it makes sense, but also keep in mind to not overdo it when not necessary.
+- Ports can also help to delay decisions.
+Domain layer can be implemented before even deciding what technologies (frameworks, database etc) will be used.

 **Note**: since most ports implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
 But there are times when Domain Layer's business logic depends on executing some external resource, in that case those ports can be put in a Domain Layer.

+**Note**: creating ports in smaller applications/APIs may overcomplicate such solutions by adding unnecessary abstractions.
+Using concrete implementations directly instead of ports may be enough in such applications.
+Consider all pros and cons before using this pattern.

 Example file: [repository.ports.ts](src/core/ports/repository.ports.ts)